Skip to main content

 • Whenever people receive such long messages, they instantly ignore them.
 Nobody likes receiving long messages from people they don’t know.
 Even in good faith, they’ll snooze the message “for later”, which is basically for never…

-• The goal of outreaching to potential candidates is not to convince them immediately to apply, but to open up the conversation with them.
-To understand if they’re open to discuss, what they are looking for, all while chatting on LinkedIn and/or on a video call!
+• The goal of reaching potential candidates is not to convince them immediately to apply, but to open up the conversation with them.
+To understand if they’re open to discussing, what they are looking for, all while chatting on LinkedIn and/or on a video call!

 And the stats do back this up.
-Linkedin has shared very interesting data on performance of recruiting messages depending on multiple factors.
+LinkedIn has shared very interesting data on the performance of recruiting messages depending on multiple factors.
 Most notably, when it comes to recruiting, the shorter the message, the better to get a conversation started :

 Some other interesting facts :